-The average household in Chesterfield throws away just under a tonne of waste each year – in 2012/13 Chesterfield residents produced nearly 39,900 tonnes of rubbish.
+The average household in Chesterfield throws away just under a tonne of waste each year.
+In 2012/2013 Chesterfield residents produced nearly 39,900 tonnes of rubbish.

-A total of 42% recycled or composted.
-This is a very good and we should be proud of our achievements so far BUT national figures show that up to 70% of waste can actually be recycled or composted.
-So we still have a long way to go if we want to reduce sights like this.
+A total of 42 per cent recycled or composted.
+This is a very good and we should be proud of our achievements so far, but national figures show that up to 70 per cent of waste can actually be recycled or composted.
+So, we still have a long way to go.

-The Derbyshire councils have been reviewing the plans for dealing with Derbyshire’s waste in the future.
-As part of the review a draft strategy and individual council waste action plans have been produced.
+The Derbyshire councils have reviewed the plans for dealing with Derbyshire’s waste in the future and a new waste strategy has been prepared following a consultation process.
+The strategy includes waste action plans for all Derbyshire councils.